-Insurance is a pre-requisite for any safari – you simply can’t join us if you don’t have it.
-We’ve tried to de-mystify the topic with some basic explanations and web links to providers …
+Travel Insurance is a pre-requisite for any safari – you simply can’t join us if you don’t have it.
+We’ve tried to de-mystify the topic with some basic explanations and web links to providers.

 Irrespective of whether you’re on a business trip or a high-risk adventure to a remote spot in Africa don’t leave home without adequate insurance cover.
-If you’re coming on safari, you need to understand that any safari activity is potentially hazardous and the Third World doesn’t always run as smoothly as you might like – travel insurance is your responsibility and you must have it.
+If you’re coming on safari, you need to understand that any safari activity is potentially hazardous.
+Also the Third World doesn’t always run as smoothly as you might like.
+Travel insurance is your responsibility and you must have it.

 There’re two types of insurance for which you must make provision

 - International Medical Insurance is short or long term medical insurance designed to reimburse you for medical expenses incurred when you’re travelling

 - Travel Protection Plans will cover your non-reimbursed travel expenses if an emergency occurs.
 (This includes death, sickness, airline strike, technical delays on flights, tour company/operator default/bankruptcy etc.) occurs right before or during your trip causing it to be cancelled, interrupted or delayed.

 Some basic travel insurance tips

 - If your remuneration package, existing insurance policies or credit cards include international travel insurance then check the small print to ensure that you’re adequately covered.